-The Downloadable Digital Assets app allows your customers to download their assets directly from their customer accounts.
+The DDA (Downloadable Digital Assets) app allows your customers to download their assets directly from their customer accounts.
 This is fully automatic and implements the downloads into the order page directly after purchase.

 Enabling this setting will allow customers (who have an account) to download files from the order history page.
 Some custom or paid themes may need code added manually.